 On successful completion of this subject the learner will be able to:

-- Translate technical nutrition information into practical advice on food, nutrition and eating
+- Critically interpret and translate technical information into practical advice relevant to nutrition and health.

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar